 *Community-led BRE is all about teamwork, so we encourage teams to attend training together.
 We offer team discounts for groups from a town or city, county, school district, or other groups of contiguous communities.
 It is available for either the online or in-person course.

-Course certification is available from Business Retention and Expansion International (BREI).
-This is an international association that promotes and educates about BRE.
-For a certification and membership fee, it will provide certification to people who successfully complete a University of Minnesota BRE course.
+- Meets a course requirement to receive a Business Retention and Expansion International (BREI) certification and one-year membership for $75.
+BREI is an international association that promotes and educates about BRE.